openvinotoolkit/openvino/samples/cpp/ngraph_function_creation_sample/README.md

 ## How It Works

-At startup, the sample application reads command-line parameters, prepares input data, creates a network using the [nGraph function feature](../../../docs/nGraph_DG/build_function.md) and passed weights file, loads the network and image(s) to the Inference Engine plugin, performs synchronous inference and processes output data, logging each step in a standard output stream.
+At startup, the sample application reads command-line parameters, prepares input data, creates a network using the [OpenVINO Model feature](../../../docs/OV_Runtime_UG/model_representation.md) and passed weights file, loads the network and image(s) to the Inference Engine plugin, performs synchronous inference and processes output data, logging each step in a standard output stream.
 You can place labels in .labels file near the model to get pretty output.

 You can see the explicit description of each sample step at [Integration Steps](../../../docs/OV_Runtime_UG/Integrate_with_customer_application_new_API.md) section of "Integrate the Inference Engine with Your Application" guide.